Sunny With a High Near 91

 Today

 Sunny, with a high near 91.
-South southwest wind 8 to 11 mph becoming northwest in the afternoon.
+Light and variable wind becoming south 6 to 11 mph in the afternoon

 Tonight

-A 20 percent chance of showers and thunderstorms before midnight.
 Mostly cloudy, with a low around 59.
-Windy, with a west northwest wind 20 to 25 mph becoming southwest 6 to 11 mph in the evening.
-Winds could gust as high as 31 mph.
+Breezy, with a southwest wind 15 to 20 mph becoming south 6 to 11 mph in the evening.
+Winds could gust as high as 30 mph.

 Friday

-A 40 percent chance of showers and thunderstorms after noon.
-Mostly sunny, with a high near 85.
-Breezy, with a west southwest wind 7 to 12 mph increasing to 13 to 18 mph in the afternoon.
+A slight chance of showers, then a chance of showers and thunderstorms after noon.
+Some of the storms could produce gusty winds and heavy rain.
+Mostly sunny, with a high near 86.
+Breezy, with a south wind 7 to 12 mph becoming west 13 to 18 mph in the afternoon.
 Winds could gust as high as 28 mph.
+Chance of precipitation is 30%.

 Friday Night

-Mostly cloudy, with a low around 56.
-Breezy, with a south wind 7 to 16 mph, with gusts as high as 24 mph.
+Mostly cloudy, with a low around 57.
+South wind 9 to 14 mph becoming light after midnight.
+Winds could gust as high as 21 mph.

 Saturday

 A 40 percent chance of showers and thunderstorms after noon.
-Partly sunny, with a high near 81.
-Breezy, with a southwest wind 6 to 16 mph, with gusts as high as 25 mph.
+Some of the storms could produce gusty winds and heavy rain.
+Partly sunny, with a high near 83.
+Light south wind becoming west southwest 8 to 13 mph in the morning.
+Winds could gust as high as 20 mph.

 Saturday Night

 A 20 percent chance of showers and thunderstorms before midnight.
+Some of the storms could produce gusty winds and heavy rain.
 Mostly cloudy, with a low around 55.
+West southwest wind 8 to 13 mph becoming light and variable.
+Winds could gust as high as 20 mph.

 Sunday

-A 30 percent chance of showers and thunderstorms after noon.
-Partly sunny, with a high near 82.
-Breezy.
+A 20 percent chance of showers and thunderstorms after noon.
+Partly sunny, with a high near 84.
+Breezy, with an east southeast wind 6 to 11 mph becoming south southwest 19 to 24 mph in the afternoon.
+Winds could gust as high as 37 mph.

 Sunday Night